stargazer/django-no-user-auth/README.md

 the `request.session` parameter to refer to a `SessionStore` object which wraps the session.

 The `SessionMiddleware` runs for all incoming requests.
 Even anonymous requests get a session that refers to `AnonymousUser`.
-Even requests to an API that uses Token-based authentication, and are therefore anonymous from a session perspective, do get a session cookie on their response.
+Even requests to an API that uses Token-based authentication, and are therefore anonymous from a session perspective, do get the `request.session` object as well as the response cookie.

 ### Django's AuthenticationMiddleware
 Django's `AuthenticationMiddleware` sets the `request.user` parameter to refer